-U.S. Foreign Account Tax Compliance Act
+U.S Foreign Account Tax Compliance Act

-Sections 1471 through 1474 of the U.S. Internal Revenue Code ("FATCA") impose a new reporting regime and potentially a 30 per cent. withholding tax with respect to certain payments to any non-U.S. financial institution (a "foreign financial institution", or "FFI" (as defined by FATCA)).
-The new withholding regime will be phased in beginning 1 July 2014 for payments from sources within the United States and will apply to "foreign passthru payments" (a term not yet defined) no earlier than 1 January 2019.
+Sections 1471 through 1474 of the U.S. Internal Revenue Code (commonly known as FATCA) impose a new reporting regime and potentially a 30 per cent. withholding tax with respect to certain payments to any non-U.S. financial institution (a foreign financial institution, or FFI (as defined by FATCA)).
+The new withholding regime will be phased in beginning 1 July 2014 for payments from sources within the United States and will apply to "foreign passthru payments" (a term not yet defined) no earlier than two years after the date on which final regulations defining foreign passthru payments are published in the U.S. Federal Register.

-An FFI will be exempt from applying the 30 per cent. withholding tax if it is (i) a "registered deemed-compliant FFI" in terms of the intergovernmental agreement to facilitate the implementation of

-FATCA (an "IGA") between the United States and that FFI's jurisdiction or (ii) a "Participating FFI", to the extent that recipients of payments of U.S. source income have provided the Participating FFI with the necessary documentation, by entering into a direct agreement with the U.S. Internal Revenue Service (the "IRS") to provide the IRS with certain information in respect of its account holders and investors.
+An FFI will be exempt from applying the 30 per cent. withholding tax if it becomes (i) a "registered deemed-compliant FFI" following the conclusion of an intergovernmental agreement to facilitate the implementation of FATCA (an "IGA") between the United States and that FFI's jurisdiction or (ii) a "Participating FFI", to the extent that recipients of payments of US source income have provided the Participating FFI with the necessary documentation, and are not deemed to be recalcitrant or non-participating FFI's, by entering into a direct agreement with the U.S. Internal Revenue Service (the IRS) to provide the IRS with certain information in respect of its account holders and investors.

-On 9 June 2014, the United States and South Africa formally concluded "The Agreement between the Government of the Republic of South Africa and the Government of the United States of America to Improve International Tax Compliance and to Implement FATCA" (the "SA/US IGA") which was ratified on 28 October 2014, in terms of which FFIs in South Africa will report information about their U.S. account holders to the South African Revenue Service who will in turn relay that information by means of automatic exchange of information to the IRS under the Double Taxation Convention in force between the United States and South Africa.
+On 9 June 2014, the United States and South Africa formally concluded "The Agreement between the Government of South Africa and the Government of the United States of America to Improve International Tax Compliance and to Implement FATCA" (the "SA/US IGA"), which has been given force and effect in South African Tax Law, in terms of which FFIs in South Africa will report information about their U.S. account holders to the South African Revenue Service who will in turn relay that information by means of automatic exchange of information to the IRS under the Double Taxation Convention in force between the United States and South Africa.

-The Issuer is registered as a "Reporting Model 1 FFI" on the IRS FATCA website and is therefore a "registered deemed-compliant FFI".
+The Issuer is registered as a "registered deemed-compliant FFI" on the IRS FATCA website.
 Provided that South Africa complies with its information and reporting obligations under Articles 2 and 3 of the SA/US IGA, the Issuer will be treated as complying with, and not subject to withholding under, section 1471 of the U.S. Internal Revenue Code.
-The Issuer is however obliged to comply with certain due diligence procedures and reporting requirements applicable to it as a "Reporting Model 1 FFI".
+The Issuer is however obliged to comply with certain due diligence procedures and reporting requirements applicable to it as a "Reporting FFI" or "registered deemed-compliant FFI".